waltzaround/Black-Mirror-Advert-Processing/README.md

 Anti Adblock from Black Mirror

-Currently broken on Mac, as MacOS Catalina camera permissions have completely borked the OpenCV Processing library atm :(
+Currently broken on Mac, as MacOS Catalina camera permissions have completely borked the Processing wrapper for OpenCV atm :(